microsoft/dstoolkit-km-solution-accelerator/docs/ui/README.md

 ## Semantic Search

-Choose if you want your query to use the semantic search or not
+Choose if you want your query to use the semantic search feature.

 [Learn about ACS Semantic Search](https://docs.microsoft.com/en-us/azure/search/semantic-search-overview)